jaketimm/Business-Website-Template---No-CMS/blog/what-does-the-cms-look-like.md

 image: pexels-pixabay-262508.jpg
 imageAlt: The Content Management Page
 ---
 When the CMS system is active, this is what you will see after logging in.
-You can upload you own photos and write posts all from this page.
+You can upload your own photos and write posts all from this page.

 ![](cms.png)